michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0059.md

 - v: express the need or desire for; ask for
 - v: bark with prolonged noises, of dogs
 ### Family
-quest: quested, quester, questing, quests+;quester: questers
+- quest: quested, quester, questing, quests+
+- quester: questers
 ### Examples
 - On the evidence of the movie, Saroo’s remarkable quest was not.
 - It’s not somber scientists who drive human ingenuity, nor the warrior class and its quest for a better spear.